joluet/okde-java/readme.md

 Afterwards, the packed jar file can be found in the *dist*-folder.

-To compile the simple example, run ant with target *example* in project root:

-**$ ant example**

 <a name="start">
 ## Quickstart

-The file *src/de/tuhh/luethke/Example.java* contains a simple example that uses oKDE-Java to estimate a distribution of randomly generated samples.
+[Here](https://github.com/joluet/okde-java-example) you can find a simple example that uses oKDE-Java to estimate a distribution of randomly generated samples.
 This example illustrates the basic usage of oKDE-java.